 You can use a maximum of 30 stages per process and a maximum of 30 steps per stage.

-Each branch can be no more that 5 levels deep.
+Each branch can be no more than 10 levels deep.

 Branching rule must be based on the steps in the stage that immediately precedes it.